-The Smart Living Score is RentLab’s effort to reflect the cost and environmental impacts of rental properties in a simple rating.
-We hope this score will become the standard for judging the affordability, efficiency, and sustainability of rental housing – something tenants expect to see before they sign a lease, and something landlords strive to increase over time.
+The Smart Living Score is RentLab’s effort to reflect the cost, environmental, and social equity impacts of rental properties in a simple rating.
+We hope this score will become the standard for judging the affordability, efficiency, and sustainability of rental housing – something tenants expect to see before they sign a lease, and that landlords strive to increase over time.

 Before the Smart Living Score was created, the day-to-day costs and impacts of rental housing – beyond the cost of rent – were often invisible in rental transactions.
 That meant tenants could be blindsided by unexpected costs, and the cumulative effects of unsustainable, inefficient rentals were having a negative impact on the environment and quality of life.

 To calculate the Smart Living Score, we draw from public and crowdsourced datasets.
-In every community, we look at the following factors:
+In every community, we look at the following and other factors: